 Music was sourced by emm labs electronics and the loudspeakers driven by Nelson Pass preamp and First Watt amplifiers.
 Actually the Ultimate makes every other watt that follows suit - of the few it needs to flourish - sound like the pure and unencumbered first…eh…watt!

-The midrange is the mean which by definition and substance states the essence of music, therein lies the aristotelian virtue, between the vices of bass and treble, that which depends on excess and that which depends on defect.
+The midrange is the means by which a loudspeaker states the essence of music, therein lies the aristotelian virtue, right in the middle, between the vices of bass and treble, that which depends on excess and also that which depends on defect.
 Not so with the Ultimate III.

 Bass is tight and resonates in the soul with voluptuousness, making the Ultimate III the finest audio ass kicker in the business (the piece of ass made quite a stir on Facebook, so now it kicks ass: does that sound better?!...); mids are creamy and sapid, further showing off the full spectrum of colours that turn the ectoplasmic emanations of the hifi medium into real people, palpable, tangible, lovable.